meillee/frontend-mentor-projects/README.md

 # Frontend-mentor-projects

-My submissions for the Frontend Mentor Challenges.
+This is a collection of my submissions for the Frontend Mentor Challenges.

 <table>
 <thead>